-Complete the worksheet below to determine if you had more than 10 employees on a typical business day during 2000 and, therefore, are required to file Form 8027 for 2001.
-It is the average number of employee hours worked on a typical business day that determines whether or not you employed more than 10 employees.
+Complete the worksheet below to determine if you had more than 10 employees on a typical business day during 2002 and, therefore, are required to file Form 8027 for 2003.
+It is the average number of employee hours worked on a typical business day that determines whether a not you employed more than 10 employees. whether or not you employed more than 10 employees.

-- 1. Enter one-half of the total employee hours worked during the month in 2000 with the greatest aggregate gross receipts from food and beverages - 2.
+- 1. Enter one-half of the total employee hours worked during the month in 2002 with the greatest aggregate gross receipts from food and beverages 2.
 Enter the number of days opened for business during - 3.
-Enter one-half of the total employee hours worked during the month in 2000 with the least aggregate gross receipts from food and beverages
+Enter one-half of the total employee hours worked during the month in 2002 with the least aggregate - gross receipts from food and beverages 4.
+Enter the number of days opened for business during

-Enter the number of days opened for business during the month shown in line 3 5.
-Divide line 1 by line 2 6.
-Divide line 3 by line 4 Add lines 5 and 6.
-If line 7 is greater than 80 (hours), you are required to file Form 8027 for 2001
+7. Add lines 5 and 6.
+If line 7 is greater than 80 (hours), you are required to file Form 8027 for 2003. . .

 Note: The filing requirement (more than 10 employees) is based on the total of all employees who provided services in connection with the provision of food and beverages at the establishment, not just the number of directly tipped employees.
 Include employees such as waitstaff, bussers, bartenders, seat persons, wine stewards, cooks, and kitchen help.
-See Regulations section 31.6053-3(j)(10) for more information.
+See Regulations section 31.6053-3(j)(10) for more